kavia-common/simple-shopping-app-214604-214614/shopping_app_frontend/README.md

 Note: This project targets Node 18 and uses Vite v4.5.x via a local runner (scripts/run-vite-local.js) to avoid inadvertently invoking a globally installed Vite (v5/v7).
 Use npm run dev to start the dev server.

+Additional guards:
+- Postinstall guard fails the install if vite is not 4.x and purges .vite caches automatically.
+- Run scripts/validate-vite-version.js to verify vite version at any time.

 ## React Compiler

 The React Compiler is not enabled on this template because of its impact on dev & build performances.
 To add it, see [this documentation](https://react.dev/learn/react-compiler/installation).